zhxfei/tabular_augmentation/README.md

 # Description

-`tabular_augmentation` contains some classical and noval methods used for data augmentation, it makes tabular data augmentation easier.
+`tabular_augmentation` contains some classical and novel methods used for data augmentation, making tabular data augmentation easier, especially for few-shot learning case.

 # Usage